नेपाली पात्रो > International Days > World Pi Day

 World Pi Day and Birthdays

 World Pi Day, ㄫ Day celebration is not only a celebration of March 14th (3.14) but also corresponds to birthday celebrations of some of the famous names in the history of Maths and Physics.
-Famous physicist Albert Einstein’s birthday along with Stephen Hawking, considered by some of the people as Einstein’s intellectual successor also is celebrated today.
-Surprisingly enough Stephen Hawking’s death also occurred on the 14th of March, 2018 that is “World Pi day.”
+Famous physicist Albert Einstein’s birthday along with Stephen Hawking, considered by some people as Einstein’s intellectual successor also is celebrated today.
+Surprisingly enough Stephen Hawking’s death also occurred on the 14th of March, 2018 which is “World Pi day.”

-.Other birthdays on this day include famous Austrian composer Johann Strauss, one of the principal composers of Viennese waltzes, actors Michael Caine and Billy Crystal.
+.Other birthdays on this day include famous Austrian composer Johann Strauss, one of the principal composers of Viennese waltzes, and actors Michael Caine and Billy Crystal.
 One of the famous music producer Quincy Jones as well as the astronaut Frank Borman of Apollo 8 were also born on this day.